The research behind Relivo's high-quality collagen

 When we at Relivo say that we have chosen the best collagen on the market, we back that claim up with science.

-Seagarden combines Nordic purity with advanced biotechnology and sustainable production — and their fish collagen is not just an ingredient, but a Active ingredient in your daily health.
+Seagarden combines Nordic purity with advanced biotechnology and sustainable production — and their fish collagen is not just an ingredient, but a active ingredient in your daily health.

 That's why we've chosen Seagarden's collagen as a mainstay of Relivo — to deliver a real, measurable effect in everything from skin to joints, bones and muscles.